 SLSA Members Portal Online Courses – How To Guide: – Online Course Guide

 Information on our 2018-2019 season courses including costings can be found on the 18-19 TBSLSC In Club Training Calendar and in the Members Portal.
-Information on SLSCC run courses can be found on the SLSCC Course Calendar and the club may cover the cost of these courses for active patrolling members (with the exception of initial Provide First Aid course cost).
+Information on SLSCC run courses can be found on the SLSCC 2019/20 Course Calendar and course memos – Memo’s Education Courses 2019-20 and the club may cover the cost of these courses for active patrolling members (with the exception of initial Provide First Aid course cost).

 Any member (or friends of members) who would like to complete their BM or SRC Award, or any of the courses above, please contact the club’s Chief Training Officer Chris Fillingham by emailing email@example.com or by contacting the office on 43322411